What Is The Best Airpoints Credit Card?

 • The Amex Platinum card has the best value perks (free travel insurance, smartphone screen insurance and airport lounge passes).
 The only card with better perks is the Westpac World, which is much more expensive (double the price) and has a lower earn rate.

 • The Amex Platinum is technically free for the first 2 years.
-Although there’s a $195 annual fee, you get a 300 Airpoints dollars sign up bonus (new Card Members only, offer ends 29th November 2021), meaning technically you get to use the card for free for 2 years.
+Although there’s a $195 annual fee, you get a 300 Airpoints dollars sign up bonus (new Card Members only), meaning technically you get to use the card for free for 2 years.
 It’s the most attractive card available in New Zealand right now, hands down.

 You can apply for an American Express Airpoints Platinum card online here.